Grammarly vs. PerfectIt: Which Is Better?

 • doesn’t work in Google Docs

-This software would be especially beneficial if you write or edit documents that must adhere to one of PerfectIt’s built-in styles.
+This software is especially beneficial if you write or edit documents that must adhere to one of PerfectIt’s built-in styles, which we’ll discuss in this article.

 Grammarly vs. PerfectIt: Comparing Ten Key Selling Points

-Let’s dive deeper into the details of these programs by looking at the following:
+Let’s dive deeper into the details of these tools by looking at the following:

 1. What They Do